Trafford Bar tram stop

 Trafford Bar is a Manchester Metrolink tram stop in Old Trafford, Greater Manchester, at the road junction of Talbot Road and Seymour Grove.
 It is on the Altrincham Line and in fare Zone 2.
-This stop is near to White City Retail Park, and Old Trafford Cricket Ground (although Old Trafford is the nearest tram stop).
+This stop is near to White City Retail Park, Old Trafford Cricket Ground, and Old Trafford Football Ground (although Old Trafford and Wharfside are the nearest tram stops to the cricket and football stadiums respectively).
 This station was opened to Metrolink on 15 June 1992, after previously being a railway station.

 History

 The station in 1983 (pre-Metrolink), displaying the Old Trafford name and British Rail branding.

 The original mainline station was opened as Old Trafford on 20 July 1849 by the Manchester, South Junction and Altrincham Railway (MSJ&AR).

 For conversion to Metrolink, the station and the line through to Altrincham closed after the last trains on 24 December 1991.
 To avoid confusion for passengers travelling to Old Trafford Football Ground and Old Trafford Cricket Ground, for the Metrolink, Warwick Road station (which was closer to the two grounds) was renamed "Old Trafford", and Old Trafford station was renamed to "Trafford Bar".
 They both reopened as Metrolink tram stops on 15 June 1992.

-Though Trafford Bar is not the closest tram stop to the two grounds, it is frequently used during events or match-days by fans, as this station is connected to more line and is easier to reach than Old Trafford and Wharfside, the nearest stops.
+Though Trafford Bar is not the closest tram stop to the two grounds, it is frequently used during events or match-days by fans, as this station is connected to more lines and is easier to reach than Old Trafford and Wharfside, the nearest stops.
 Since the opening of the lines to East Didsbury and Manchester Airport, Trafford Bar has been used more at times like these.